Camp Albemarle Summer Camps

 - No need to pack a lunch.
 Lunch and snack are provided.

 - Day Camp runs from 9-4pm with early drop off (8:00) am and late pick up (5:00pm) options available.
-Please note there is no late pickup on Friday.
+Please note there is no Early Drop off on Monday or Late Pickup on Friday.
 The price for early or late pickup is $5 each time.
 You must sign up for this option at least one week prior to the start of the session.

 Rising 1st – 5th Grades